ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### Initial support for onion messages

 Eclair now supports the feature `option_onion_messages`.
-If this feature is enabled, eclair will relay onion messages, initiating or receiving onion messages is not supported yet.
+If this feature is enabled, eclair will relay onion messages.
+It can also send onion messages with the `sendonionmessage` API.
+Messages sent to Eclair will be ignored.

 ### API changes